aulveland/CITZ-HWP-Project/Development-&-Deployment.md

 Before running this code make sure to clone the latest version of this repository to your local machine.
 Clone the main branch to local computer using git clone (you may need to download git to your computer for this to work. )
+Make sure you have at least 500 mb to install
 First Install NodeJS on local computer https://nodejs.org/en/
 Then install mondoDB onto local computer https://www.mongodb.com/try/download/community
 once both are installed, you can start the steps to install.